-This course develops the best minimized to a few tests over the first Project Management 0506450 This course develops the basic principles of project management, including concepts from initiating, planning, executing, monitoring & controlling, and closing process groups.
+Project Management 0506450 This course develops the basic principles of project management, including concepts from initiating, planning, executing, monitoring & controlling, and closing process groups.
 Further, the course introduces fundamentals from the ten project management knowledge areas: integration, scope, time, cost, quality, human resources, communications, risk, stokeholds, and finally, procurement management.
-Business Data Communications 0506460 This course provides a comprehensive introduction to the principles and techr of business data communications, from the fundamentals of telecommunic systems to the strategic use of telecommunications.
-This course is directed to business students who desire a technical overview of data transmission cor and methodologies employed in designing and managing communications.
+Business Data Communications 0506460 This course provides a comprehensive introduction to the principles and techniques of business data communications, from the fundamentals of telecommunications systems to the strategic use of telecommunications.
+This course is directed toward business students who desire a technical overview of data transmission concepts and methodologies employed in designing and managing communication networks.
 Information Security 0506461 This course provides the foundation for understanding the key issues associated with protecting information assets, determining the levels of protection and response to security incidents, and designing a consistent, reasonable information security system with appropriate intrusion detection and reporting features.
 The purpose of the course is to provide an overview of the information security and assurance field.
 Through this course, students will be exposed to the spectrum of security activities, methods, methodologies, and procedures.
 Further coverage included in this course is inspection and protection of information assets, detection of and reaction to threats to information assets, examination of pre- and post-incident procedures, technical and managerial responses, and an overview of the information security planning and staffing functions.
 Enterprise Resource Planning 0506462 The course provides an overview of Enterprise Resource Planning (ERP) software systems and their role within an organization.
 It introduces key concepts of integrated information systems and explains why such systems are valuable to businesses.
 In addition to the lecture, students will be guided through several hands-on activities of various business processes in ERP through this course.
-The course will also discuss various business cases in which ERP concepts can be applied.
+The course will also discuss various business lots legale the RP concepts can be applied.
 Finally, the course overviews Business Intelligence (BI) and analytics in the ERP context.
 E-Business 0506470 This course highlights the notion that electronic business and commerce are the most demanding disciplines nowadays in information technology.
 This course, therefore, provides a firm grounding in the technologies, strategies, and impact of e-commerce.
 It covers the core ideas for Electronic business infrastructure, the Role of the Intranet and Extranet in E-Commerce Transactions, security issues, electronic payment mechanisms, e-marketing communications, retailing, and business-to-business electronic commerce.
-Business Intelligence 0506481 This course aims to provide a comprehensive introduction to Business Intelligence upon to gather, store, analyze, share and provide access to data to help enter make fact-based decisions.
-The course explores how business proble solved effectively by using operational data to create data warehouses applying data mining tools and analytics to gain new insights into organical contents.
+Business Intelligence 0506481 This course aims to provide a comprehensive introduction to Business Intelligence (BI) as an umbrella category that includes the applications and technologies used to gather, store, analyze, share and provide access to data to help enterprise users make fact-based decisions.
+The course explores how business problems can be solved effectively by using operational data to create data warehouses and then applying data mining tools and analytics to gain new insights into organizational operations.
 Internship (MIS) 0506490 The Internship program is a planned academic-work experience in workplaces directly related to the student's area of college study.
 It is an excellent opportunity for students to attach their field of study to a practical experience of their career interest in MIS in the short term.
 The internship program help students integrate what is taught in the college with those required in the workplace under the guidance and supervision of an academic advisor and field supervisor.
 Students take internship programs to develop knowledge and skills valued by employers.
-This course is designed to provide a good opportunity for students to acquain themselves with various business issues and management challenges in MIS with hands-on practice before graduation.
+This course is designed to provide a good opportunity for students to acquaint themselves with various business issues and management challenges in MIS with hands-on practice before graduation.